 Growing up in a small town, and claiming small towns as home most of my life, I have always found metro systems and subways intimidating.
 But, on a trip to Washington back in 2004, I decided enough was enough.
 I was going to tackle the DC Metro.
-And not only that, I was going to take my kids with me!
+It was surprisingly easy to use — and inspired this DC Metro Guide for Beginners.

-Since that trip, I’ve braved many metro stations in major cities, all without fear!
+Since my first trip, I’ve braved many metro stations in major cities, all without fear!
 But, I credit the DC Metro, which is particularly user-friendly, for giving me the confidence to use public transportation whenever I can.

 Some tips for first-time metro riders (wherever you are)

-Before I get into how the DC Metro works, let me share some universal tips.
+Before I get into the DC Metro Guide, let me share some universal tips for using the metro.

 - Metro routes only go two ways.
 If you know which line you need, the worst that can happen is you ride the wrong way.
 Just hop off and get on the same train going the other way!